OctopusDeploy/blog/blog/2017-11/octopus-release-4-0.md

 ## Wrap up

 We're very proud to ship Octopus 4.0 to all of our customers and we hope you enjoy it as much as we do.
+[Download](https://octopus.com/downloads) it today!